Quranaloneislam.net

 رُدُّوهَآ إِنَّ ٱللَّهَ كَانَ عَلَىٰ كُلِّ شَىْءٍ حَسِيبًا

-(4:86) And when you are greeted with a greeting, then greet with a better one, or [simply] return the same one.
-God keeps a record of everything.
+(4:86) When you are greeted with a salutation, you shall then salute with a better salutation, or [at least] return the same, for indeed, God reckons all things.

-We saw that the Quranic greeting is specifically either “Salamun ‘Alaykum” (properly declined to the various persons singular or plural if need be) or simply “Salam”.
-Therefore, it is not necessarily the words that make the differences between a particular greeting and another, but how much heart and sincerity you put into it.
+We saw that the Quranic greeting decreed by God is specifically either “Salamun ‘alaykum” (properly declined to the various persons singular or plural if need be) or simply “Salam”.
+“A better salutation” does not mean that you have the option to use a different one because the way we greet people in pure Islam is already settled in the Quran fully detailed and we are commanded to submit to it (6:54).
+Therefore, a better salutation will depend on how much heart and sincerity we put into it.

 Greeting someone saying “May peace be upon you!” from the bottom of our heart is spreading the message of peace around us.
 It turns us into messengers of Peace.